ttalvitie/browservice/BUILD.md

 This file contains building instructions for Linux.
 For building on Windows, see the `README.md` file in the `winbuild` directory.

-## Building CEF
+## Obtaining patched CEF

-Browservice requires a custom build of CEF with some patches that make the embedded Chromium use an in-memory text-only clipboard that Browservice can access.
-It is recommended to build it using the Docker image [tools/linux_cef_build_docker_image/Dockerfile](tools/linux_cef_build_docker_image/Dockerfile) and the script [tools/build_patched_cef.py](tools/build_patched_cef.py).
+Browservice is built on a patched version of CEF (Chromium Embedded Framework); the patches are needed to make the embedded Chromium use an in-memory text-only clipboard that Browservice can access instead of the system clipboard, and also enable font rendering options different from the defaults for the system.

+Building CEF includes building Chromium, which means it takes a lot of memory, disk space and time.
+This can be avoided by using a prebuilt tarball (name starts with `patched_cef_`) distributed in the [Releases](https://github.com/ttalvitie/browservice/releases) page (starting from Browservice v0.9.9.2).
+The rest of this section describes the other alternative: building the patched CEF yourself.

+### Building patched CEF

+It is recommended to build the patched CEF using the Docker image [tools/linux_cef_build_docker_image/Dockerfile](tools/linux_cef_build_docker_image/Dockerfile) and the script [tools/build_patched_cef.py](tools/build_patched_cef.py).

 Building CEF takes a lot of memory, disk space and time, because it includes the Chromium browser.
 You should build it on a powerful x86_64 Linux machine with Docker installed and at least 16 GB of memory and 200 GB of disk space.
 Note that even for ARM builds, you should use a x86_64 machine (CEF will be cross-compiled).